Magnetic Field Response of Dipolar-Octupolar Quantum Spin Ice: PSG Classification with different field directions

 \subsection{Generalities}

-Due to the emergent gauge structures~\eqref{eq:gaugetransformation}, which originates from the Gauss law constraint~\eqref{eq:gaussrule}, mean-field Ansätze needs only to respect the lattice symmetries up to a gauge transformation.
-This is because mean-field Ansätze related via a gauge transformation correspond to the same physical states.
+Due to the emergent gauge structures~\eqref{eq:gaugetransformation}, which originates from the Gauss law constraint~\eqref{eq:gaussrule}, mean-field Ans\"atze needs only to respect the lattice symmetries up to a gauge transformation.
+This is because mean-field Ans\"atze related via a gauge transformation correspond to the same physical states.

 To see this, first consider a gauge transformation of the form~\eqref{eq:gaugetransformation}, which is generated by the operator

 Such a transformation acts trivially on any physical state that respects the Gauss' law~\eqref{eq:gaussrule}.
 After the saddle point approximation, the gauge structure is lost and a given MF gauge field configuration $\{\bar{A}_{\mathbf{r}_\alpha, \mathbf{r}_\beta'}\}$ now transforms as $U:\{\bar{A}_{\mathbf{r}_\alpha, \mathbf{r}_\beta'}\}\rightarrow\{\bar{A}_{\mathbf{r}_\alpha, \mathbf{r}_\beta'} +\eta_{\alpha}(\chi_{\mathbf{r}_\beta^{\prime}}-\chi_{\mathbf{r}_\alpha})\}$.
 To get a physical spin wave function back, we must project down to states that respect the lattice Gauss's law using some projection operator $\mathcal{P}_\text{gauss}$.
 Since $U$ acts trivially on the projected (physical) state, the gauge transformation and projection operation commute: $[U, \mathcal{P}_{\text{gauss}}]=0$.
 Therefore, we can see that